apohllo/nlp/8-neural.md

    [Haystack framework](https://haystack.deepset.ai/).
 2. Install Haystack framework (e.g. with `pip install 'farm-haystack[all]'`).
 3. Configure a document store based on Faiss supported by multilingual E5 model:
-   1. For Faiss use [multilingual E5](https://huggingface.co/intfloat/multilingual-e5-base) encoder.
+   1. For Faiss use [multilingual E5](https://huggingface.co/intfloat/multilingual-e5-base) or [silver retriever base](https://huggingface.co/ipipan/silver-retriever-base-v1) encoder.
-   3. **Warning:** Make sure to [properly configure](https://github.com/deepset-ai/haystack/issues/5242) the store.
+   3. **Warning:** If you use E5, make sure to [properly configure](https://github.com/deepset-ai/haystack/issues/5242) the store.
    4. In the case you have problems using Faiss, you can use `InMemoryDocumentStore`, but this will require to re-index all documents each time the script is run, which is time consuming.
 4. Load the documents (passages) from the FiQA corpus.